w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 * What work has been done so far?
   * Libra blockchain explorer: [librablock.io](https://librablock.io)
-  * PoC of SGX based Privacy Contract
+  * PoC of SGX based Confidential Contract
   * Get familiar with the Libra light client
 * Are there are any teams who have already contributed (financially) to the project?
   * No.